moritzebeling/wwworkshop/2/manual/1-what-is-a-website.md

-# What makes a Website?
+# What is a Website?

 A website is basically a collection of files that can be interpreted and rendered by a browser.
 There are 3 fundamental technologies to make this happen: HTML, CSS and JS.